gustavogmoraes/gustavogmoraes/README.md

 # Hi there 👋

-I'm Gustavo Moraes, a highly motivated and enthusiastic Software/AQA Engineer in love with technology.
+I'm Gustavo Moraes, a highly motivated Software/AQA Engineer in love with technology.
 I have a strong focus on delivery and problem-solving, with extensive experience in .NET backend development and automation testing.

 ## About Me